Jobs and volunteering

 Koestler Arts is an inclusive organisation and actively promotes equality.
 We endorse the ethos of Ban the Box through our own system of positively encouraging applications from people with criminal convictions.
 We welcome applications from a wide range of candidates, particularly those who have lived experience of the criminal justice system, and offer guaranteed interviews for paid roles to those who have been in prison or on a community sentence in the last 2 years and who meet all the ‘essential’ person specification criteria.

 Arts Team Volunteers

-• Accuracy – you need to sustain accuracy while logging large volumes of work at a time.
+- Accuracy – you need to sustain accuracy while working with large volumes of artwork at a time.

-• An interest in one or several of the art forms represented in the Trust’s work – an interest in the work will keep things lively for you.
+- An interest in one or several of the art forms represented in the Awards – an interest in the artwork will keep things lively for you.

-• Support for the aims of Koestler Arts – we want our volunteers to get as involved as they can in our work and to enjoy promoting participation in the arts by all offenders, secure patients and detainees.
+- Support for the aims of Koestler Arts – we want our volunteers to get as involved as they can in our work and to enjoy promoting participation in the arts by all people in the criminal justice system, secure patients and detainees.